poinck/ocelot/README.md

 *..
 TODO*

 ## Configuration
-"ocelot" has two user config-files; create them if you want to change default
+"ocelot" has one user config-file; create it if you want to change default
 behavior:

 **`~/.ocelotrc` for general settings:**